 “Each time a woman stands up for herself, without knowing it possibly, without claiming it, she stands up for all women.”- Maya Angelou

-Afropolitan Boutique’s “Print Rising” Campaign focuses on using fashion as a tool for women’s economic empowerment.
-Our CEO, Tianna Sherman-Kesselly, is a staunch advocate of providing women with opportunities for career advancement and equality.
+This month, we are launching our, “Print Rising” Campaign, which focuses on using fashion as a tool for women’s economic empowerment.
+Afropolitan Boutique’s CEO, Tianna Sherman-Kesselly is a staunch advocate of providing women with opportunities for career advancement and equality.

 “Print Rising”, through the styles illustrated, highlights the results of the team's collective and united effort.
 Moreover, it highlights the fact that Afropolitan Boutique’s core management and operational teams of female artisans and Brand Ambassadors, are truly driving change.